Chandana46/chandana07/README.md

 # Hi I,m Chandana L
-I’m a final year Computer Science student at Alliance University, Banglore.
+I am a B.Tech graduate in Computer Science from Alliance University, Bangalore.
-Passionate about Artificial Intelligence and Software Development.
+Passionate about Artificial Intelligence, Data Analytics, and Software Development.
-Interested in building real-world projects and improving problem-solving skills.
+Interested in building real-world solutions and applying technology to solve complex problems.
-Eager to grow, explore, and contribute to innovative technology.
+Eager to learn, grow, and contribute to innovative and impactful projects.

+#Skills
+-Excel
+-SQL
+-Java
+-Python